 When is Giri/Haji on TV?

-Filming began on the thriller in August 2018, and the show will air on BBC2 (for UK viewers) and Netflix an unspecified date later this year.
+Filming began on the thriller in August 2018, and the show will air on BBC2 (for UK viewers) and Netflix (internationally) later in 2019.

 What is Giri/Haji about?